 Home / Visit / Accessibility / Autism Spectrum and Sensory Concerns

-The Museum Is Committed to Being an Accessible and Inclusive Community Resource
+An Accessible and Inclusive Community Resource

-The Museum has partnered with CA Human Services and the Autism Society Central Virginia to provide its staff with disability-specific training.
-To help prepare for your visit to the Museum, view and/or download our Social Narrative here (haz clic aquí).
+The Science Museum has partnered with CA Human Services and the Autism Society Central Virginia to provide its staff with disability-specific training.
+To help prepare for your visit to the Science Museum, view and/or download our Social Narrative here (haz clic aquí).

-Curiosity Guide
+Sensory Guide

 Sensory Concerns

 • Light, noise and crowds vary widely throughout the Museum.
-Please consult the Curiosity Guide prior to your visit for all relevant sensory information.
+Please consult the Sensory Guide prior to your visit for all relevant sensory information.
 Please note that The Dome theater provides a large amount of sensory stimulation.
 Guests may want to consider bringing noise reducing headphones.

 Sensory Backpacks